bxparks/AceWire/README.md

     * Thin wrapper around the `TwoWire` class in the pre-installed `<Wire.h>` library.
-    * Other hardware and software implementations are supported as long as they use implement a handful of methods that are syntactically compatible with `TwoWire`.
+    * Other hardware and software implementations are supported as long as they implement a handful of methods that are syntactically compatible with the `TwoWire` class.
 See [Compatibility](#Compatibility) below for a non-exhaustive list of compatible 3rd party libraries.
 * `SimpleWireInterface.h`
     * AceWire's own software bitbanging implementation that supports just